OceanSBlueTyphoon21/NL-somescripts/README.md

 # NL-somescripts

-Some useful Scripts at work to speed up workflow processes\newline internship 2021
+Some useful Scripts at work to speed up workflow processes\
+internship 2021